chocolatey/choco-wiki/HelpersGetChocolateyUnzip.md

 ## Parameters

 ###  -FileFullPath [\<String\>]
 This is the full path to the zip file.
+If embedding it in the package next to the install script, the path will be like `"$(Split-Path -parent $MyInvocation.MyCommand.Definition)\\file.zip"`

 Property               | Value
 ---------------------- | -----